lupyuen/pinetime-rust-mynewt/rust/app/src/companion.md

 # Run Our Flutter App

-Here'a a video of our Flutter App sending a command over Bluetooth LE to query the firmware images loaded into PineTime...
+Here's the video of our Flutter App sending a command over Bluetooth LE to query the firmware images loaded into PineTime...

 - [Watch on YouTube](https://youtu.be/n396JA62NDk)